How to Wire a 3-Way Switch

 Figure B: 3-Way Switch Wire Diagram — Power to Light Switch

-This 3 way switch wiring diagram shows how to wire the switches and the light when the power is coming to the light switch.
+This 3 way switch wiring diagram shows how to wire the switches and the light when power is coming to the light switch.

-- The two hot wires of three-wire cable connect to a pair of brass-colored traveler terminals on each switch.
+- The two hot wires of the three-wire cable connect to a pair of brass-colored traveler terminals on each switch.